hqcasanova/picoSlides/README.md

 #### Slide-related: interface, Holder and Lazy Load options, callbacks and errors

 - `aspectRatio` *3 / 4*: common aspect ratio of slides.
-- `imgMaxWidth` *0*: maximum width of slides in pixels.
+- `imgMaxWidth` *0*: corresponds to the `maxwidth` parameter in the [oEmbed API](http://www.slideshare.net/developers/oembed).
+It is effectively the minimum width in pixels of the slide images to be fetched.
 If equal to `0`, it takes the container's width.
 However, if the container has no defined width, then the smallest image is fetched.
+SlideShare currently serves slide images with the following dimensions:
+  * 320 × 240
+  * 425 × 319
+  * 1024 × 768
 - `nextTitle` *'Next'*: tooltip text for 'Next' button.
 - `prevTitle` *'Previous'*: tooltip text for 'Previous' button.
 - `skipFTitle` *'Skip to last slide'*: tooltip text for 'Skip forward' button.